-I started this site almost 20 years ago and learned about web standards a decade later.
-The web was a completely different beast back then, and organizations such as the Web Standards Project (WaSP) were needed to bring order to chaos.
+I started this site almost 20 years ago and switched to web standards a decade later.
+The web was a completely different beast back then, where organizations such as the Web Standards Project (WaSP) were needed to bring order to chaos.

 Bruce Lawson is one of my favorite technical speakers, and it was great to see him at @media conference in London.
 A few days ago he wrote HTML5 Semantics which gives a nice round-up of the state of semantics in November 2011.
 A great read even if you’re already fluent with semantics.